AN INCONVENIENT TRUTH

 The ads I voiced started airing on radio and television the very next day and were so well-received, I started getting requests to voice more radio and TV commercials, from clients who were willing to pay more for "such a diverse and natural talent."

-This random event led to a 30-year career as a professional (and very well-paid) actress, singer, voice-over artist, screenwriter, television producer, celebrity publicist, personal assistant and A-list Hollywood talent manager.
+This random event led to a 30-year career as a professional (and very well-paid) actress, singer, voiceover artist, screenwriter, comic book writer, television producer, celebrity publicist, personal assistant and A-list Hollywood talent manager.
 I often wonder...what if I had stubbornly stood my ground and refused to help out my boyfriend by doing 5 minutes of voice work in a sound-proof booth?

 "Would you like fries with that?"